doxxfree/testing-git/README.md

 I'm going to add one more file.
 And this file (README.md) has changed too.
 Next we will be creating another commit, with these new changes.

+Ok I make more changes.
+Add them.
+Commit them and then push commits to github.